 - Codename: ICEMAN has the Chichi Bar which plays three tracks when you spend time there: a relaxing one, an upbeat one, and a rocking one.

 - Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work has two areas that switch between three music tracks as you spend time in them.
 Hard Disk Cafe goes through "Hard Rock Me", which is lighthearted and upbeat, "Hard Rock You", which is calm and relaxing, and "Hard Rock It", which is energetic and is the only that can be described as "rock".
 K-RAP Radio goes through "K-Rap Rap", "K-Rap Talk", and "K-Rap Rock", which are Exactly What It Says on the Tin.

 - Police Quest IV: Open Season has two music tracks playing in the Bitty Kitty Club that switch one after the other - a happy dance-oriented one and one that's still upbeat and more like rock.

 - Punk O Matic 2: The garage cycles between six rock tracks which can also be switched in the options box if your band isn't playing anything.

 - In both South Park: The Stick of Truth and its sequel South Park: The Fractured but Whole, the music in certain public locations, like the post office and photo shop, cycles randomly between a collection of songs from the show, with the implication being that those songs are played on the store radio.

-- In the Splatoon series, different levels in the singleplayer campaigns all play only one specific track for a given level.
+- In the Splatoon series, different levels in the single-player campaigns all play only one specific track for a given level.
 However, online multiplayer battles play one song picked from a pool of dozens of different tracks, all said to be made by in-universe bands.
-Additionally, 2's Salmon Run mode plays one of a selection of three tracks, depending on the randomized conditions for any given wave.
+Additionally, the Salmon Run mode has its own collection of tracks, with the one chosen depending on the randomized conditions for any given wave.